tdmakepeace/pensando_vf_interface_create/README.md

 \<number of VF> -- number of vf interfaces you want to configure normally 16 <br>
 \<base mac-address> -- starting MAC address you want to assing to the VF interfaces (script will increment the last octet<br>
 \<output file> -- (optional) output to file if you are running from a central location, or screen is no output defined <br>

+If set to output, two files are created ".yaml" and ".set".
+The ".yaml" provides the expected output if you are using netplan to configure the server, ".set" is the output if you want to set within the current session.

   <br>